SansGuidon/bookmarks/README.md

 * [MindTools](https://www.mindtools.com/pages/article/newHTE_96.htm) - tips for Overcoming Procrastination
 * [Google](http://www.powersearchingwithgoogle.com/) - Power searching with google
 * [How To Do Things](http://www.howtodothings.com/) - How to do things / Various how-to guides and tips for noobs
-* [wikiHow](http://www.wikihow.com/Main-Page) - How to do anything.
-However, if you take a look at sections such as [Family Life](http://www.wikihow.com/Category:Family-Life) it can be creepy....
-(I mean, do we need a site to learn what is family about  ?)
 * [HowStuffWorks](http://www.howstuffworks.com/) - easy-to-understand answers and explanations of how the world actually works
 * [Instructables](http://www.instructables.com/) - How to make anything
 * [Vikas Kumar Yadav/awesome-list-of-productive-websites](https://github.com/vikaskyadav/awesome-list-of-productive-websites) - various list of productive websites